AllenInstitute/AllenSDK/doc_template/resource_manifest.rst

 is to reference a :doc:`large object file </large_object_parser>` from a model description.
 This is done by specifying a "format" in the manifest object.
-If the format is one that is recognized by an internal Allen Wrench large object parser or one that is user-provided, the data from the large object can be accessed from the description object at simulation time.
+If the format is one that is recognized by an internal Allen SDK large object parser or one that is user-provided, the data from the large object can be accessed from the description object at simulation time.